Intakes start in October at the University of Salzburg, arrival of students Mid-September. See also > Important

 Do I need to give TOEFL scores?

-No; if you marked yes for ‘English as language of instruction of prior degree’ in your online application, the attached certificate will serve as proof.
+No; if you marked yes for ‘English as language of instruction of prior degree’ in your online application, the attached document will serve as proof.

 I’ve submitted my online application. but I was not prompted to submit any application fee.
 Is there no application fee for this course?